vernig/twilio-taskrouter-agent-frontend/README.md

   * `TWILIO_ACCOUNT_SID`
   * `TWILIO_ACCOUNT_SECRET`: this is the account auth token
   * `TWILIO_TR_WORKSPACE_SID`: this is your Twilio Taskrouter workspace id
 * Fill in the `WORKER_SID` constant in `public/agent1.html` and `public/agent2.html`.
-Agent1 is the one receiving the call andf making the transfer to Agent2
+Agent1 is the one receiving the call and making the transfer to Agent2
 * Install dependencies:
 ```
 npm install